Last updated in September 2014

 German armed forces in Afghanistan

-As the country leading the Regional Command North (RC North), Germany provides the military headquarters in Mazar-i-Sharif as well as the logistics base for all ISAF forces deployed in northern Afghanistan, including the three PRTs (one German, one Turkish and one Hungarian).
-Brigadier General Jörg Vollmer assumed command there in February 2013.
+As the country leading the Regional Command North, Germany provides the military headquarters in Mazar-i-Sharif as well as the logistics base for all ISAF forces deployed in northern Afghanistan.
 Germany also supports ISAF across the country by providing air transport capacity.

 German engagement in civilian reconstruction and humanitarian aid